 Professor Thiruchselvam's research focuses on affective neuroscience: the study of emotion and related processes (motivation, mood, etc.) using neural and behavioral methods.
 He will supervise one- and two-semester senior projects in one of the areas listed below.

 Emotion and Emotion Regulation

-I am broadly interested in understanding how other people influence our cognitive and affective processes.
+Finally, I am interested in how other people influence our cognitive and affective processes.
 Here I address the following questions: how does the presence of other individuals alter emotional responses to distress?
-How does one's political or religious beliefs shape their morality?
-Can we use the power of social influence to engender positive outcomes in the world (e.g., reduce racial prejudice)?
+Can we use the power of social influence to engender positive outcomes (e.g., reduce racial prejudice or increase altruistic behavior)?